philipturner/opencl-metal-stdlib/README.md

 # OpenCL Metal Stdlib

-> Note: This is a work in progress, please don't use the header in production code yet.
+> Note: This is a work in progress; please don't use the header in production code yet.
+>
+> TODO: Rewrite the intro for this repository, it seems almost certainly viable now.

 (Very tentative) We may be able to access SIMD-group reductions through OpenCL kernels.
 If this turns out true, I will ensure OpenCL reaches performance parity with Metal, allowing developers to bypass Apple's restriction on OpenCL.
 This would mean OpenCL can utilize `simdgroup_matrix`, jumping from 25% to 80% ALU utilization in matmul; AI/ML becomes viable.
 All of this will be made possible by one C header, which you insert into OpenCL kernel code.
 The header also implements partial conformance to `cl_khr_subgroups` and other subgroup extensions.
 <!--